When: 8:00 a.m. or 2:00 p.m. on all days of the week Calcutta Heritage Walk

 End Point : Great Eastern Hotel

-Includes : English/French speaking guide, personalised walk, illustrated handouts, all taxes
+Includes : English speaking guide, personalised walk, all taxes